rum1887/RLOSF23-Screening-Exercise/README.md

 ### Instructions to build and run
 1. Clone my fork of vowpal wabbit <br>`git clone https://github.com/rum1887/vowpal_wabbit`<br>
 2. Follow the build and install instructions at <br> https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Building<br>
-3. Add the build location to the `PATH` by replacing ramya with your user name in the bash script:<br>
+3. Add the build location to the `PATH` by replacing "ramya" with your user name in the bash script:<br>
 - `vi ./zshrc`.
 Opens the bash/zsh shell
 - `export PATH="/Users/ramya/vowpal_wabbit/build/vowpalwabbit/cli:$PATH"`.
 Paste the build location to the shell
 - `Source ./zshrc`.
 Refresh the shell to record the changes